PanosEconomou/notes/Projects/CFT/Invariant_Defects.md

 $$
 Z^{L}_1(q)  = Z_L^1(\tilde q) = \chi(\tilde q)^\dagger Z_L \chi(\tilde q) =  \chi(q)^\dagger  S^\dagger Z_L S \chi(q).
 $$
 We know most of the quantities here so we can find some more constraints.
-The first nontrivial constraint is that $S^\dagger Z_L S$ is a nonnegative integer matrix since the the twisted sector by any inner automorphism of the chiral algebra is a represetation of the original algebra.
+The first nontrivial constraint is that $S^\dagger Z_L S$ is a nonnegative integer matrix since the the twisted sector by any inner automorphism of the chiral algebra is a representation of the original algebra.
+[Here](https://arxiv.org/abs/2310.19703) is a nice reference that talks about this.